Every MLS club's must-watch homegrown player in 2024

 MAJOR LEAGUE SOCCER

-2014: Adekugbe made four regular season appearances at left back for the ‘Caps in 2014, including his second career start against Toronto FC in a 2-1 win on July 16.
-Adekugbe also started and played all 90 minutes in both ‘Caps matches in the Amway Canadian Championship.
-The young Canadian culminated the year by subbing in for an injured Steven Beitashour in the regular season finale, helping the ‘Caps keep a shutout in a 1-0 win over Colorado Rapids to clinch the club’s second ever MLS playoff berth.
-2013: As an 18 year-old, Adekugbe was added to the club's MLS roster on August 28, 2013.
+'23: After re-joining the club in August via transfer from Hatayspor, Adekugbe went on to start six of his 12 appearances across all competitions for the ‘Caps.
+The Canadian international recorded his first assist for the club on October 4 against St. Louis CITY SC, setting up fellow Canadian Richie Laryea.
+In addition, Adekugbe scored his first ‘Caps goal against Los Angeles FC in the first match of the 2023 MLS Cup Playoffs Round One Best-of-3 Series.
+'16: Adekugbe made two regular season appearances for Whitecaps FC - subbing on to help preserve a clean sheet win over Houston Dynamo on March 26, and starting in the loss at New York City FC on April 30 - before being loaned out to Brighton & Hove Albion FC on July 15.
+'15: Adekugbe started seven of the ‘Caps first nine MLS matches before being sidelined with an injury midway through the year.
+He came back and finished the season with nine MLS appearances, highlighted by an MLS Team of the Week selection after his first start of the year in the 1-0 win at Chicago Fire on March 14.
+'14: Adekugbe made four regular season appearances at left back for the ‘Caps in 2014, including one start against Toronto FC in a 2-1 win on July 16.
+The young Canadian culminated the year by subbing in for an injured Steven Beitashour in the regular season finale, helping the ‘Caps keep a shutout in a 1-0 win over Colorado Rapids to clinch the club’s second-ever MLS playoff berth.
+'13: At 18 years old, Adekugbe was added to the club's MLS roster on August 28, 2013.
 The young defender made his MLS debut in Vancouver's season finale on October 27, 2013, in a 3-0 triumph over Colorado Rapids.
-Adekugbe started at left back, and played all 90 minutes of the match.
+Adekugbe started at left back and played all 90 minutes of the match.

 MAJOR LEAGUE SOCCER RESERVE LEAGUE